-Type 4448-002 is the IS model, meeting the requirements of ATEX EEx ia I M1, EEx ia IIC T2 II 1 G.
+Both Type 4448-A and Type 4448-B are available as IS models, meeting the requirements of ATEX EEx ia I M1, EEx ia IIC T2 II 1 G.

-The following instructions apply to equipment covered by certificate number SIRA 07ATEX2032X for Type 4448-002: the certificate number includes an 'X' suffix indicating that the following special conditions of certification apply:
+The following instructions apply to equipment covered by certificate number SIRA 07ATEX2032X for Type 4448-A-002 and Type 4448-B-002: The certificate number includes an 'X' suffix indicating that the following special conditions of certification apply:

 - Parts of the enclosure are non-conducting and may generate an ignition-capable level of electrostatic charge under certain extreme conditions.
 The user should ensure that the equipment is not installed or used in a location where it may be subjected to external conditions (such as high-pressure steam), which might cause a build-up of electrostatic charge on non-conducting surfaces.
 Additionally, cleaning of the equipment should be done only with a damp cloth - The Noise Dose Meter shall not be used in areas where a layer of coal dust may be deposited on the enclosure - The microphone should not be removed in a hazardous area - The equipment may be used with flammable gases and vapours with apparatus Groups IIA, IIB and IIC and with temperature classes T1 and T2 - The equipment is only certified for use in ambient temperatures in the range -20 to +40°C and should not be used outside this range - Repair of this equipment shall only be carried out by the manufacturer or in accordance with the applicable code of practice - If the equipment is likely to come into contact with aggressive substances, then it is the responsibility of the user to take suitable precautions that prevent it from being adversely affected, thus ensuring that the type of protection is not compromised.
-Aggressive substances, for example, solvents may affect polymeric materials - Do not charge the batteries in a hazardous area.
-Only charge Type 4448-002 using the recommended charger ZG-0860 - Calibration of Type 4448-002 must only be done in a non-hazardous atmosphere
+Aggressive substances e.g. solvents may affect polymeric materials - Do not charge the batteries in a hazardous area.
+Only charge Type 4448-A-002 and Type 4448-B-002 using the recommended charger ZG-0860 - Calibration of Type 4448-A-002 and Type 4448-B-002 must only be done in a nonhazardous atmosphere